 Document Precis The premier priorities for Midland / Guildford include scoreboard and sightscreens, turf training nets, playing field fencing, safety netting, umpire change rooms and female friendly player changerooms.
 Cricket WA Facility Audit: Forrestfield Cricket Club - Hartfield Park (Inside Edge) The audit which was updated in 2018 identifies the following: Two Change facilities.
 Three playing fields.
 Home and Away Change room sizes 40-44m2 - Showers four, however are open shower and one toilet pan.
 No UAT.
 Moderate condition (considerable wear but still comfortable for users).
 No gymnasium / fitness area.
 No first aid / medical room.
 No umpires room.
 No dedicated scorers' box or viewing area.
-Kitchen less than 15m2 and Bar / kiosk 110-14m2 no separate kitchen storeroom.
+Kitchen less than 15m2 and Bar / kiosk I10-14m2 no separate kitchen storeroom.
 Pavilion / clubrooms - social area 150-199m2.
 Internal storage less than 10m2.
 No administration / office area.
 No external storage area.
 No separate grounds maintenance storage provided.
 No lighting to the outdoor practice wicket.
-Community Cricket Facility Guidelines (Cricket Australia 2015) Cricket Australia produced the guideline to establish a set of basic principles and design standards for the development of cricket infrastructure.
-Specific guidelines based on club home grounds (local) include: Changing rooms /area: Two change rooms per playing field - 40 - 60m2 x 2.
-Amenities (player toilet/showers): Two amenities per playing field - 40 - 50m2 x 2.
-Accessible toilets: male 15m2 female 15m2 accessible 5.5m2 Umpires room (including shower & toilet): 15m2 (optional).
-Medical/first aid room: 10m2 (optional).
-Kitchen and kiosk: 15 - 25m2 provision dependent on level of venue capacity, use and activity.
-Kitchen storeroom: 8m2 (built into overall kitchen/kiosk area) (desirable).
-Social/ BBQ area (outdoors) as needed.
-Internal building storage: 30m2 and Cleaner's store: 5m2 External storage: 30m2 Utilities/ plant room - as required.
-Curator's store/shed - 60m2 Pitch - north/south axis.
+Community Cricket Facility Guidelines (Cricket Australia 2015) cricket Australia produced the guideline to establish a set of basic principles and design standards for the development of cricket australia produced the guideline to establish a set of basic principles and design standards for the development of cricket australia produced the guideline to establish a set of basic principles and design standards for the development of cricket australia produced the guideline to establish a set of basic principles and design standards for the development of cricket australia produced the guideline to establish a set of basic principles and design standards for the development of cricket australia produced the guideline to establish a set of basic principles and design standards for the development of cricket australia produced the guideline based on club home grounds (local) include: